-If you’re regularly unable to enjoy a quiet, uninterrupted night of sleep without being woken by an obvious cause, consider getting tested for obstructive sleep apnea by Roberto Palmieri, DMD.
+If you’re regularly unable to enjoy a quiet, uninterrupted night of sleep without being awakened by an obvious cause, consider getting tested for obstructive sleep apnea by Roberto Palmieri, DMD.
 A leading dentist in greater Charlotte, North Carolina, Dr. Palmieri and his team have extensive experience in treating this loud snoring and breathing disorder.
 Call Palmieri Dentistry or book an appointment online to see if his innovative oral devices can improve the quality of your sleep and prevent future medical issues.

 Obstructive sleep apnea (OSA) is a chronic respiratory condition in which the collapsing part of your throat temporarily blocks your upper airway.
 This intermittent obstacle deprives your brain and lungs of oxygen.